seanharrington256/getula_genomes/README.md

 * `var_call` directory

-1. `var_call_ratmapped_all.slurm` calls variants from the bam files with duplicates removed.
+1. `var_call_ratmapped_allsites.slurm` calls variants from the bam files with duplicates removed.
 This is done for each scaffold of the reference genome separately here as a slurm job array.

-**1 RERUNNING NOW^**
+Calls all sites, including invariants for use in pixy genome scans.

 2. `sort_ratmapped_all_vcfs.slurm` sorts each of the resulting vcf files generated in the previous step.

 3. `combine_ratmapAll_vcf.slurm` combines the individual scaffold vcf files into a single vcf of the whole genome.

+**3 RERUNNING NOW^**

 4. `get_vcf_stats_ratmapAll.slurm` gets some statistics about the vcf file of all scaffolds combined. `r_vcf_stats_ratmapAllFilt.R` will then create plots of those stats.